makakken/roseguarden/docs/docs/nodeactions.md

 ## General actions

-This actions every node have to implement.
+This actions every node should implement.
 The node have to reply to this general actions send by the server.

 ### Identify ( sendIdentification )